 With enough live animals and nature-themed activities, toys, and educational materials to hold your kids’ attention for most of the morning or afternoon, the nature center is a destination in and of itself.
 Plan a rainy day playdate, a homeschool field trip, or just satisfy your curious kids with all the facts and information about Indiana wildlife habitats they could ask for.

-The new Habitat Hall truly showcases Indiana forest and wetland habitats for children of all ages.
+Habitat Hall showcases Indiana forest and wetland habitats for children of all ages.
 My youngest son was immediately drawn to some of the animal aquariums that were built low to the ground, just at his level to provide toddler-friendly viewing.
 From there it was all about the White River water table experience.
 Kids can float small boats up and down the miniature river and peek under hinged rocks to discover the living creatures that call this environment home.

-The floor to ceiling windows in the corner of the exhibit reminds children that they are surrounded by nature.
+The floor-to-ceiling windows in the corner of the exhibit remind children that they are surrounded by nature.
 Conveniently located right outside the windows are the birdbaths and bird feeders.
 There are plenty of forest creatures to be observed and my son kept checking out the wildlife from different angles.
-If you ascend the stairs children can experience the forest canopy, dress as a bee, do your best bee dance, and practice pollinating flowers!
+If you ascend the stairs, children can experience the forest canopy, dress as a bee, do their best bee dance, and practice pollinating flowers!

 6363 Spring Mill Rd

 - Creature Feature | Holliday Park - 9 Dec 2023 - 10:00